The Complete Guide to Garden Hose Fittings

 This is mandatory for an outside tap.
 It caters for the scenario where water has been lying in a hose for some time and has become stagnant.
 If the hose is left connected to the tap and your supply authority shuts off water for some reason, this water can syphon back into the supply when indoor taps are turned on, potentially contaminating your supply and your neighbours.
 Ideally an inline backflow valve (also known as a check valve or one-way valve) should be fitted in the plumbing feeding the outside tap to prevent this from happening.
 An alternative is to fit a backflow connector to the outside tap.

-Backflow Connector for Outside Tap
+Backflow Prevention Valve for Outside Tap

 Thanks to Hozelock for permission to use some of the photos in this article.